Click2Cloud/Azure-Migrate/prerequisites/appliance-setup.md

   <img src="../images/prerequisites/prereq3.PNG">
 </kbd></p>

-2. You can view the discovered machines after the appliance is configured and discovery is done.
+8. You can view the discovered machines after the appliance is configured and discovery is done.
 <p>
 <kbd>
   <img src="../images/prerequisites/appliance-setup.jpg">
 </kbd></p>

-3. To view application dependencies you will have to install dependency agent in each VM.
->- Agent installation instructions can be found [here](https://docs.microsoft.com/en-us/azure/migrate/how-to-create-group-machine-dependencies).